 Advisories remain in effect for a waterbody until it is re-sampled following a 6-year rotating basin monitoring approach.
 Re-sampled sites will be removed from the advisory list if fish tissue samples indicate contaminant levels below health risk criteria.
 Under a revised agreement with the U.S. EPA, the NDEQ in recent years has significantly increased the number of locations that are sampled.
 Most of Nebraska's advisories are based on high levels of mercury.
 About 20 percent of the sites have advisories for contaminants other than or in addition to mercury, including PCBs, Dieldrin, and Selenium.
 More information about these contaminants is listed below.

-NDEQ’s, Findings of the 2010 Regional Ambient Fish Tissue Program in Nebraska, provides more detail on the sampling and analysis of fish tissue in Nebraska.
-Samples collected in 2011 are still being analyzed by the U.S. EPA.
-A list of all waterbodies with advisories can be found at the website along with a map showing their locations.
+NDEQ’s 2013 Regional Ambient Fish Tissue Report provides more detail on the sampling and analysis of fish tissue in Nebraska.
+Samples collected in 2012 are still being analyzed by the U.S. EPA.
+A list of all waterbodies with advisories can be found at the List of Advisories along with a map showing their locations.

 Information on U.S. EPA Fish Advisories